Make a DIY Snowman Kit

 Snowflake ornament hot glued to the button front.

-Hot glue decoration to button front.
+Hot glue a snowflake decoration to the button front.

 Step 6 – How to Make a Simple Pipe